 Oxycodone Traffickers Face Federal Charges

-This case was investigated by the Internal Revenue Service Criminal Investigation, the Federal Bureau of Investigation, and the Rockledge Police Department.
-It will be prosecuted by Assistant United States Attorney David Haas.
+This case was investigated by the Drug Enforcement Administration, the Internal Revenue Service Criminal Investigation, the U.S. Postal Inspection Service, and the Palm Bay Police Department.
+It will be prosecuted by Assistant United States Attorney Daniel W. Eckhart.